-If you experience errors when trying to access your WordPress site’s RSS feed, it’s usually due to a formatting issues.
+If you experience errors when accessing your WordPress site’s RSS feed, it’s usually due to formatting issues.
 Note that not all web browsers support the native viewing of RSS feeds, so your first step is to ensure that you’re accessing the feed using a supported RSS client.

 WordPress renders RSS feeds in a language called XML.
 Missing line breaks or additional tabs in the XML code can cause errors to occur.
 Typical error messages include:

-Warning: Cannot modify header information – headers already sent by (output started at /home/xyz/mysite.com/wp-content/themes/twentyseventeen/functions.php:428) in /home/xyz/mysite.com/wp-includes/feed.php on line 67
+Warning: Cannot modify header information – headers already sent by (output started at /home/xyz/mysite.com/app/themes/twentyseventeen/functions.php:428) in /home/xyz/mysite.com/wp-includes/feed.php on line 67

-If this does not work, you can install a plugin called Fix My Feed RSS Repair to try to diagnose and resolve the issue.
+If this does not work, you can install a Fix My Feed RSS Repair plugin to diagnose and resolve the issue.